synw/djangoinstant/README.md

 By default the `connect` function will subscribe to all the authorized channels for the user provided by the backend.
 To avoid this use `await instant.connect(false)`

+## Example

+An [example](https://github.com/synw/django-instant-example) with a backend and a frontend is available